djalbat/easy-navigation/README.md

   };
 }
 ```
+Note that a predefined `Article` class has been extended here, see the styles section below.

 Paths are used to match URIs and should be regular expressions.
 This means that URIs that include, say, dynamic identifiers, can be matched.

 ## Styles